enthought/scimath/_sources/units/unit_funcs.txt

 the function is responsible for the conversion.
 (Remember our :ref:`caveat
 <conversion-factor-caveat>` regarding conversion factors.)

-Unitted functions can accept either regular python objects (of the appropriate type) or the equivalent unitted objects.
+Unitted functions can accept either regular Python objects (of the appropriate type) or the equivalent unitted objects.
 The return type depends on what it was passed.